Receive monthly newsletters loaded with expertly curated articles, tips, and more

 Today, every Salesforce admin has Trailhead at their fingertips.
 With thousands of directions to travel, new admins can learn how to code their platform through an expertly curated experience.
 That was a blessing in 2014 has turned into a key part of the Salesforce journey.
 It literally has revolutionized the way admins work.

 Still, admins who stop at Trailhead are selling themselves short.

 Salesforce admins love to share their experiences and help others grow.
 As a result, professionals from around the world are adding new articles and blogs daily, sharing everything they know.
-Depending where you look, you can find five minute tutorials, new solutions to workflows, and more.
+Depending on where you look, you can find five-minute tutorials, new solutions to workflows, and more.
 With admins writing about so many different topics, you are bound to learn something new!

 While often thought of as a platform to tweet your shower thoughts and daily lunch, Twitter has become a place that is abundant with Salesforce knowledge.
 Because of its social nature, Twitter offers a way for Salesforce users to connect and communicate directly.
 Blog writers, for example, all have accounts and regularly respond to questions.
 The #AskForce tag also has hundreds of questions listed, which fellow tweeters respond to and offer advice.
 Admins of all backgrounds can follow one another and share what they learned.

 The industry that we thrive in as Salesforce Admins is a unique one.
 Like most other fields, you can easily confine yourself to your island, learning by your own means.
 There is nothing wrong with that.
-Frankly, plenty of professionals thrive in their Salesforce career by stranding themselves.
+Frankly, plenty of professionals thrives in their Salesforce careers by stranding themselves.